SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/python-microservice.md

 Uploading the _hello-microservice.zip_ into the platform can be done via the UI.
 In the Administration application, navigate to **Ecosystem** > **Microservices** and click **Add microservice**.
 Drop the ZIP file of the microservice and then click **Subscribe**.
 For more details about uploading a microservice ZIP file, refer to [Custom microservices](/standard-tenant/ecosystem/#custom-microservices).

 After the microservice has been successfully uploaded and subscribed by your tenant, it runs in a Docker container.
-Verify this by clicking on "Status" and "Logs" tabs of your microservice in the Administration application.
+Verify this by checking the **Status** and **Logs** tabs of your microservice in the Administration application.

 To try out your microservice, use a command-line tool such as [curl](https://curl.se/).
 Your _tenantID_ can be found under "Platform info" in the Administration application by clicking on your user item on the top right.